LuccasSM/paymentsApp/README.md

 *** Routers: ***

-- All layers of telads have their routes;
+- All layers of screen have their routes;

 ————————————— || ——————————————